Properties of Turnpike Functions for Discounted Finite Markov Decision Processes: Turnpike Properties for Small Discount Factors

-Recall that $s$ is the column vector of terminal rewards.
-For $n\in\N^+$ and $\alpha\in[0,1)$, recall from Definition~\ref{defMnDnD} that $M_n(\alpha)$ is the set of policies $\pi$ such that $v_{n,\alpha}^\pi=V_{n,\alpha}.$ For a policy $\pi\in\Pi$ and a decision rule $\phi\in\F,$ recall from the context of \eqref{piD} that $\phi^\pi$ is the policy which uses the decision rule $\phi$ at the first step and follows the policy $\pi$ thereafter.
-The following theorem shows that for a small discount factor, any optimal decision rules or any first-step-optimal decision rules for large horizon problems must belong to one of the sets from $\left\{\F_t\right\}_{t=0}^H.$
+For $n\in\N^+$ and $\alpha\in[0,1)$, recall from Definition~\ref{defMnDnD} that $M_n(\alpha)$ is the set of policies $\pi$ such that $v_{n,\alpha}^\pi=V_{n,\alpha}.$ For a policy $\pi\in\Pi$ and a decision rule $\phi\in\F,$ recall from the context of \eqref{piD} that $\phi^\pi$ is the policy which uses decision rule $\phi$ at the first step and follows the policy $\pi$ thereafter.
+The following theorem shows that, for small discount factors, all optimal decision rules and all first-step-optimal decision rules for large horizon problems belong to one of the sets from $\{\F_t\}_{t=0}^H.$